Definition of Dividend Reinvestment Plan

 Dividend Reinvestment Plan vs Growth Plan

-In the growth plan, instead of paying a dividend to the shareholders from the profits of the company, these profits are invested by the company.
+In the growth plan, the company invests these profits nstead of paying a dividend to the shareholders from the company’s profits.
 Here the number of shares held by the shareholders remains the same, but the value of the share increases.
-It means the shareholders earn more value now from the same numbers of shares than they earn before this plan.
-But in the Dividend Reinvestment plan number of shares held by the shareholder’s increases as they get new shares in place of dividends.
+It means the shareholders earn more value now from the same number of shares than they earn before this plan.
+But in the Dividend Reinvestment plan number of shares held by the shareholders increases as they get new shares in place of dividends.

-- A dividend Reinvestment plan is cost-effective for the shareholder as the shares are available at a discount, and no commission is charged on the acquisition of shares.
+- A dividend reinvestment plan is cost-effective for the shareholder as it offers shares at a discount and does not charge any commission for acquiring shares.

 - It is beneficial for the investors as they get an increased return.
-In DRIP, a dividend is automatically reinvested into the shares of the company.
+In DRIP, a dividend is automatically reinvested into the company’s shares.
 At the time of payment of the next dividend, the shareholders also get the dividend on these extra shares received under DRIP.
-This process goes on, and the returns of shareholders increases.
+This process goes on, and the returns of shareholders increase.

 Disadvantages